open-telemetry/oteps/text/0000-unseal-spancontext.md

 so that it becomes an object that is completely opaque (to everyone but the propagator implementations).
 This would enable even more flexibility or at least spare vendors from adding boilerplate code that, e.g., calculates TraceIds if there is no such concept in their own system.

+In a (currently hypothetical) C++ implementation of OpenTelemetry (and possibly some other languages), having the SpanContext be a "polymorphic", potentially derived class is a big difference to the old SpanContext that might be implemented as a simple data structure with a few data fields.
+These languages could opt to make SpanContext effectively a "smart pointer".
+That is, the SpanContext could be implemented as a final class containing nothing but a reference to the actual SpanContextData (which is not final) and non-virtual functions that delegate to the corresponding virtual functions of the SpancontextData class.

+(Hypothetical) implementations of the OpenTelemetry specification that value performance highly over flexibility might choose to ignore this OTEP entirely, but these probably will not even be split into an API and SDK part.

 ## Prior art and alternatives